XuerLi/entGraph/README.md

     @article{javad2018learning,
-      title={Learning typed entailment graphs with global soft constraints}, author={Javad Hosseini, Mohammad and Chambers, Nathanael and Reddy, Siva and Holt, Xavier R and Cohen, Shay B and       Johnson,  Mark and Steedman, Mark}, journal={Transactions of the Association for Computational Linguistics}, volume={6},
+      title={Learning typed entailment graphs with global soft constraints}, author={Hosseini, Mohammad Javad and Chambers, Nathanael and Reddy, Siva and Holt, Xavier R and Cohen, Shay B and       Johnson,  Mark and Steedman, Mark}, journal={Transactions of the Association for Computational Linguistics}, volume={6},
       pages={703--717},